Researching the architectural LED lighting landscape, one will encounter LED fixtures and power supplies with various UL markings.

-What's The Difference Between UL Listed vs. UL Recognized LED Lighting Products?
+What's The Difference Between UL Listed vs. UL Recognized?

-- A UL Listed product has been tested by a recognized testing facility to meet the National Electric Code as a complete unit, whereas;
+- A UL Listing means the product has been tested by a recognized and accredited facility to meet the National Electric Code as a complete lighting system; whereas,

 - A UL Recognized product has only some of the components tested by an independent laboratory, not the complete system

 A UL Listing is almost always required by commercial building code.
-In an electrical product, like linear fixtures, UL specifically tests to make sure it won't end up malfunctioning and cause a fire, or some other safety hazard.
-If a product is UL Listed, it is deemed safe for the public.
+In an electrical product, like architectural fixtures, UL specifically tests to make sure it won't end up malfunctioning and cause a fire, or some other safety hazard.
+If a product is UL Listed, it is deemed safe for use in public.